 Master of Public Health (MPH)

-The Master of Public Health (MPH) program prepares public health leaders to work collaboratively with diverse communities to prevent disease and ill-health, prioritize and investigate health concerns, achieve lasting social change, and foster health equity to promote the health and well-being of all people.
-The MPH program has one focus, community health practice, and students will master the breadth of public health subject matter necessary for practice in this field.
+The mission of the Master of Public Health program is to prepare dynamic public health leaders to work collaboratively with diverse communities to prioritize and investigate health concerns to achieve lasting social change, and foster health equity to promote the health and well-being of all people.

 The Master of Public Health program has two concentrations, community health practice and social epidemiology.
 The program provides a collaborative, applied approach to education, focusing on health promotion and disease prevention with individuals, families, communities, and organizations.
 The objective of the program is to provide students with the professional knowledge and practical skills they will need to identify and address community health needs as a working public health practitioner.

 The community health practice concentration prepares students to be leaders, innovators, and advocates in addressing community health problems and reducing health disparities.
 This concentration applies an interdisciplinary approach to problem solving and focuses on skill development around community health assessment, program design, and program evaluation.
 Students learn to appraise community health needs and design, implement, and evaluate interventions to address those needs.
 The objective is to provide students with the professional knowledge and practical skills to become effective public health leaders.